zeshan-ops/projecto/docs/design/softwareDesignDocument.md

 </div>

 #### View
-There needs to be the following views in the project:
+There must be the following views available in the terminal:

 - All project overview: list of project names + the number of tasks for each project
 - Individual project overview: list of project tasks and the last action of the project (the last log entry)